SamuelUkachukwu/medplus-pharmacy/README.md

 In this project the app has been tailored to assist in dispensing and record keeping of the drug Zidovudine (AZT).

-Zidovudine (AZT) is and Antiretroviral drug used in the treatment of HIV/AIDS and prevention of mother-to-child transmission during child birth or in cases of needle stick injury.
+Zidovudine (AZT) is an Antiretroviral drug used in the treatment of HIV/AIDS and prevention of mother-to-child transmission during child birth or in cases of needle stick injury.

 Drug loss during dispensing can be caused by a lot of reasons and among them is the error from incorrect record keeping, scheduling of patients visit and incorrect dosing information to patients.
 The Medplus Pharmacy app seeks to solve these problems.